chandler-scott/chandler-scott.github.io/_posts/linux/2024-08-14-linux-commands.markdown

      2
      3      jumped over the lazy dog.
 ```

-Here, we create a new version of our foo.txt file, which contains two lines of text separated by two blank lines.
-After processing by `cat` and the `-ns` options, the extra blank line is removed and the remaining liens are numbered.
+In this example, we create a new version of our `foo.txt` file, containing two lines of text separated by two blank lines.
+After processing with `cat` using the `-ns` options, the extra blank line is removed, and the remaining lines are numbered.

 #### Sort